bigwiv/Biopython-cn/chr6.rst

 it does a pairwise comparison and records the output in the file ``needle.txt`` (in the default EMBOSS alignment file format).

-Even if you have EMBOSS installed, running this command may not work ®C you might get a message about °∞command not found°± (especially on Windows).
+Even if you have EMBOSS installed, running this command may not work ‚Äì you might get a message about ‚Äúcommand not found‚Äù (especially on Windows).
 This probably means that the EMBOSS tools are not on your PATH environment variable.
 You can either update your PATH setting, or simply tell Biopython the full path to the tool, for example: